apePetrus/apePetrus/README.md

 Python Backend Developer
 ------------------------

-I've been learning to code past year.
-After some highs and lows, I found the way out of tutorial hell and now I'm focused on Python and Backend learning to get a job in the programming career.
-As someone who have to take the bus for hours and doesn't have much time to chill with my wife, I'm deep diving the area to get a homeoffice job and become a focused programmer.
+I've been learning to code for almost a year and now I'm deep diving Python and backend dev.
+Also, I am looking for a job right now.
+Each day I try to become better at my skills.
 * 🌍  I'm based in somewhere in BRASIL
 * ✉️  You can contact me at [pedro.hr.pereira@proton.me](mailto:pedro.hr.pereira@proton.me)
 * 🧠  I'm learning Python and Pandas Framework